 The shift pedal is located on the left side of the motorcycle.
-It is used in combination with the clutch lever when shifting gears.
+To shift the transmission to a higher gear, move the shift pedal up.
+To shift the transmission to a lower gear, move the shift pedal down.
 (See page 5-2.)